Wondesem/alx-react/0x02-react_props/README.md

-Curriculum
-Short Specializations

-0x02.
-React props
-Front-end
-JavaScript
-ES6
-React
- By: Johann Kerbrat, Engineering Manager at Uber Works
- Weight: 1
- Project will start Jan 4, 2024 6:00 AM, must end by Jan 9, 2024 6:00 AM
- Manual QA review must be done (request it when you are done with the project)

 Resources
 Read or watch:

 React Official Website
 Getting started with React
-React overview
 React Developer Tools
 Enzyme
 React Fragments
-Typechecking with PropTypes
 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: